derriqk/derriqk.github.io/essays/AI-Just-How-is-it-Used.md

 ---
 layout: essay
 type: essay
-title: "AI: The Good and the Bad"
+title: "AI: Just How is it Used?"
 # All dates must be YYYY-MM-DD format!
 date: 2025-05-09
 published: true